MicrosoftDocs/playfab-docs/playfab-docs/data-analytics/learn-data/experiments/experiments-other-services.md

 ---

 # Integrating Experiments with other PlayFab services
-Experiments is compatible with Player Profile, PlayStream events, CloudScript and Insights Explorer.
+The Experiments feature is compatible with Player Profile, PlayStream events, CloudScript and Insights Explorer.
 For example, you can:

 - **Make configuration changes using CloudScript:** Virtually any configuration-related game code variation can be enabled using a combination of CloudScript and Experiment's getTreatmentAssignment API.
 - **Make configuration changes using PlayStream events:** Use the [getTreatmentAssignment](/rest/api/playfab/experimentation/experimentation/get-treatment-assignment) API to trigger game configuration changes based on PlayStream events.